DEFRA/water-abstraction-team/releasing/sign_off.md

 - [Bump version](#bump-version)
 - [Push up the commit and tag](#push-up-the-commit-and-tag)
 - [Update pre-production Jenkins job](#update-pre-production-jenkins-job)

+We then confirm whether the 'release candidate' is signed off with these steps.

 - [Test sign-off](#test-sign-off)
   - [Approval to release](#approval-to-release)
   - [If issues are found](#if-issues-are-found)